siteorigin/vantage/readme.txt

 LESS Elements, Copyright 2011 Dmitry Fadeyev
 Dedicated to the public domain and is free for all uses, commercial or otherwise.

-Selectivizr, Copyright 2011 Keith Clark
-Freely distributable under the terms of the MIT license

 Font Awesome by Dave Gandy - http://fontawesome.io Font released under the SIL OFL 1.1, CSS released under the MIT License.